Charles Tory Bruce: Legacy

 Exhibit of artifacts relating to Charles Tory Bruce, including original copies of his published works, his Governor Generals Award, and items from his wartime service.

 Several of Bruce's works have been republished after his death.
-The Mulgrave Road: Selected Poems of Charles Bruce was compiled by Andrew Wainwright and Lesley Choyce, with a forward by his son, Harry Bruce.
+The Mulgrave Road: Selected Poems of Charles Bruce was compiled by Andrew Wainwright and Lesley Choyce, with a foreword by his son, Harry Bruce.
 Wainwright went on to publish Charles Bruce: A Literary Biography, a biography of Bruce focusing on his career as a creative writer, in 1988.

 For the 150th anniversary of Canadian Confederation in 2017, the Nova Scotia Library Association included The Channel Shore in its list of 150 Books of Influence.
 An anonymous reader is quoted as saying:

 "It defines the culture, the history, the people of eastern Nova Scotia.
-As summarized by Thomas H. Raddall, "You don’t read this book.
+As summarized by Thomas H. Raddall, "You don't read this book.
 You live it."

 The Porcupine's Quill published The Essential Works of Charles Bruce in 2018, selected by Carmine Starnino.
 In 2024, an exhibit of artifacts pertaining to Bruce's life was displayed at the Old Court House Museum in Guysborough, Nova Scotia.